jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 To install minikube, go to their [getting started](https://minikube.sigs.k8s.io/docs/start/) page and follow the instructions.
 Note: If you are on Windows we suggest you install using [chocolatey](https://chocolatey.org/install#individual) because it can be used to install other tools that will be used for the exercises.

 The tool used to communicate with a Kubernetes cluster is called "kubectl".
 It is also installed with minikube and can be used using `minikube kubectl -- <command>`.
 You can also just [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+Other tools might assume that the kubectl command exists, so you should install kubectl aswell.

 Once minikube is installed, you can start and stop it using `minikube start` and `minikube stop`.
 If you use Docker Desktop, you may notice that it has created a container and a volume called "minikube".